epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/LinqToSQL.md

 ### 3. Navigate to the Workflow Template
 Go to the workflow template library and locate the template named:
-`OKTA Implementation`.
+`Linq to SQL Implementation`.

 ---

 ### 4. Share Workflow Template with Project
-Share the `OKTA Implementation` workflow template with your target project.
+Share the `Linq to SQL Implementation` workflow template with your target project.

 ---

 ### 5. Customize the YAML Configuration
-Update the `datasource_ids` values in the YAML configuration file with id from data source which was created in **Step 2**.
+Update the `datasource_ids` values in the YAML configuration file with the ID from the data source created in **Step 2**.

 ---